Booking Tickets

 Bookings expire if not converted to orders.
 Check the expiresAt field to see how long you have.

-Before you can create an order, you must provide all required passenger information.
-The booking's requirements field tells you exactly what's needed.
+Before you can create an order, ensure that all required passenger information is provided.
+The booking's requirements field shows exactly what's needed.

-One passenger must be marked as the contact person (isContactPerson: true).
-This person receives booking confirmations and is contacted if there are issues.
+At least one passenger needs to be marked as the contact person.
+The contact person's details will be forwarded to the train operator and is the person who will be contacted in case of any issues.
 The contact person must provide both email and phone number.

 graphql